markcheret/footnotes/readme.txt

 It's relatively simple.
 Check out [the manual](https://github.com/markcheret/footnotes#footnotes).

-= Is your Plugin not a copy of footnotes x? =
+= Is your Plugin a copy of footnotes x? =

 No, this Plugin has been written from scratch.
+Of course some inspirations were taken from other plugins.

 == Installation ==
-* Download the latest version from GitHub (https://github.com/markcheret/footnotes)
+* Download the latest version from GitHub (https://github.com/media-competence-institute/footnotes)
 * in the bottom right there is a `Download ZIP` button
 * Visit your WordPress Admin area
 * Navigate to `Plugins\Add`